 Skiathos is the closest island of the Sporades to mainland Greece.
 It’s a cosmopolitan destination with extraordinary natural sceneries, beautiful beaches, exceptional food and vibrant nightlife.
-Discover the best beaches, sights and activities in Skiathos, compare ferry schedules and book cheap ferry tickets on Ferryhopper in just 4 clicks!
+Discover the best beaches, sights and activities in Skiathos, compare ferry schedules and book cheap ferry tickets on Ferryhopper online!

 Sunny day at the quaint port of Skiathos